AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 **Use case: UC01 - Delete company/companies**

+**Preconditions**: a company list is currently displayed and the user can see the target indices

 **MSS**

-1. User requests to list companies
-2. Cerebro displays the list
-3. User requests to delete one or more company/companies in the list by index/indices
+1. User requests to delete one or more company/companies in the list by index/indices
-4. Cerebro asks the user to confirm the deletion
+2. Cerebro asks the user to confirm the deletion
-5. User Confirms
+3. User Confirms
-6. Cerebro deletes the specified company/companies
+4. Cerebro deletes the specified company/companies

     Use case ends.

 **Extensions**

-* 3a.
-The given index/indices is invalid (non-numeric, zero, negative, or out of range).
+* 1a.
+The given index/indices are invalid (non-numeric, zero, negative, or out of range).

-  * 3a1.
+  * 1a1.
 Cerebro shows an error message indicating invalid index/indices.

-    Use case resumes at step 2.
+    Use case resumes at step 1.

-* 3b.
+* 1b.
 The index/indices is missing.

-  * 3b1.
+  * 1b1.
 Cerebro shows the correct command formatting.

-    Use case resumes at step 2.
+    Use case resumes at step 1.

-* 4a.
+* 2a.
 User cancels the confirmation.

-  * 4a1.
+  * 2a1.
 Cerebro reports that deletion was cancelled.

     Use case ends.